snaillians/datacleaning/README.md

 The details can be found also in the .R file.

-There is 81 variables in the last file, including 79 variables in x data (mean and std realted variable), and 1 variable called "activity_label"  as y data, and also 1 variable called "subject_label" as subject data.
+There is 81 variables in the last file, including 79 variables in x data (mean and std related variables), and 1 variable called "activity_label"  as y data, and also 1 variable called "subject_label" as subject data.

 Enjoy it and thanks for reading this file!